-In the first place to understand this Microsoft acquisition, one needs to understand Microsoft’s structure and it’s different operating segments.
-At this time as per the annual report of 2017, they have 3 operating segments :
+In the first place, to understand this Microsoft acquisition, one needs to understand Microsoft’s structure and its different operating segments.
+At this time, as per the annual report 2017, they have three operating segments :

 - Intelligent Cloud: Azure, Visual Studio & services for them.

 - More Personal Computing: Windows, devices (Xbox & Surface) and search advertising.

 Since Nadella’s appointment as CEO in 2014, he’s made three acquisitions and each of the divisions mentioned below, including Github.

 The blue-marked ones are the largest acquisition Microsoft made till that time, and the ones in red are the attempts that largely failed to yield the results.

 A series of layoffs happened: 2014(18000), 2015(8,500) and 2016(1,850) to make space and re-align the organisation.
 However, two new divisions recently, Experiences & Devices and Cloud + AI, are in the introduction phase.

 They also have actively contributed towards open source, being the largest contributors on Github as of the 2017 report :